 Recent research has shown that the worldwide distribution of wolverines is closely tied to the distribution of persistent late spring (April and May) snowpack.
 Females dig dens in deep snow to birth and raise young until they are old enough to venture out of the den.
 Year round, wolverines tend to use higher elevations where snow persists and temperatures stay cool, typically above 8,000 feet.

 Wolverine conservation has been restricted due to a lack of understanding of the fundamental ecology and distribution of this native species.
 Recent research is beginning to improve this situation, but more work is needed to understand which habitats are occupied and to understand demographic measures of population persistence.

-Please help us develop a better understanding of Wyoming’s wolverine population by reporting wolverine observations and tracks using the form linked below or by emailing Jason Wilmot.
+Please help us develop a better understanding of Wyoming’s wolverine population by reporting wolverine observations and tracks using the form below, emailing Jason Wilmot of the United States Forest Service, or emailing the Jackson Hole Wildlife Foundation directly.
 The images below showing how to estimate track gait measurements may be of help in differentiating wolverine tracks from other species.

 Spotted a Wolverine?

 Research is being done by Wyoming Game and Fish, Bridger-Teton National Forest, and other agencies to learn more about wolverine distribution in Wyoming and adjacent states.